youcef-debbah/Reporter/readme.md

 ## Application features

-When a template is selected, the application dynamically generates the necessary input from the UI.
+When a template is selected, the application dynamically generates it's UI.
 Templates vary in complexity, with some offering great flexibility and a multitude of input options, while others are simple and designed for a specific use case.

 This is how an [example template](https://drive.google.com/drive/folders/17v9MWlNCxS1AUNLK7ZxZLpSMLmRxgOyy?usp=drive_link) (simple sales invoice) looks like when imported: